-In the In the 2018-2019 AY, the Random Matrix and Probability Theory Seminar will take place on Wednesdays from 3:00 – 4:00pm in CMSA, room G10.
-As the seminar will not occur on a regular weekly basis, the list below will reflect the dates of the scheduled talks.
-Room numbers and times will be announced as the details are confirmed
+In the 2019-2020 AY, the Random Matrix and Probability Theory Seminar will take place on select Wednesdays from 2:00 – 3:00pm virtually.
+Please email the seminar organizers to obtain a link.
+The list below will reflect the dates of the scheduled talks.
+The list will be updated as the details are confirmed.

 The schedule will be updated as details are confirmed.

 |2/26/2020||Louigi Addario-Berry (McGill University)||Title: Hipster random walks and their ilk |

 Abstract: I will describe how certain recursive distributional equations can be solved by importing rigorous results on the convergence of approximation schemes for degenerate PDEs, from numerical analysis.
 This project is joint work with Luc Devroye, Hannah Cairns, Celine Kerriou, and Rivka Maclaine Mitchell.

 |4/1/2020||Ian Jauslin (Princeton)||This meeting will be taking place virtually on Zoom. |